AntiKippi/digiRipper/README.md

 NOTE: You need python in order to run this script!

 ## Usage
-To use the open library donwloader, set the output_directory variable to your behalf and then just run it!
+To use the open library downloader, set the output_directory variable to your behalf and then just run it!
 You may also change other configuration parameters, like the error timeout.

+### Command Line Arguments

+To learn more about the available command line arguments, run `openlibraryDownloader.py -h`

 ### Parameters